 Dairy is associated with skin conditions like acne, psoriasis and eczema, and those who cut it out may see their long-term skin complaints clear up almost overnight.
 Plus all those antioxidant-packed fruits and vegetables nourish our skin and give us that wonderful “vegan glow”.

 Another common report from new vegans is that their digestive ailments clear up almost immediately.
 Fiber is so good for our digestion, and a whole food plant-based diet is loaded with it.
 Plant foods contain natural probiotics, prebiotics and antioxidants which nourish and support our gut biomes, and this has a knock-on effect to the health of our brain, kidneys, heart, skin and immune systems, and appears to play a part in cancer and rheumatoid arthritis, too.

 Fruits and vegetables are heart superheroes, and there is no upper limit on the amount we should eat.
 Research shows that five servings a day helps lower the risk of heart disease and stroke slightly but ten servings a day is better!
 It can reduce the risk of cardiovascular disease by 28 per cent, and premature death by 31 per cent.
-Studies show that switching out meat for plant-based alternatives improves several CVD risk factors by significantly reducing blood pressure, LDL cholesterol, triglycerides, and body weight in just 8 weeks.
+Studies show that switching out meat for plant-based alternatives improves several CVD risk factors by significantly reducing blood pressure, LDL cholesterol, and triglycerides in just 8 weeks.

 Bye Bye Diabetes